 It is advised that you keep an open mind as selecting a procedure is not like selecting a pair of shoes where you select the one which you like the most.

 Modern bariatric surgery is extremely safe!
 Major complications occur less than 1% of cases.
-Cases are performed through keyhole surgery over 99% of the time.
+Complications are seen more commonly with plastic surgery and even surgery for appendicitis.
+Bariatric surgery cases are performed through keyhole surgery over 99% of the time.

 The aim is for you to be able to eat a healthy, balanced diet after bariatric surgery or reduced portion size.
 Most patients will achieve this, although there may be certain foods that do not agree.